Optimal Investment in a Dual Risk Model: Numerical Studies

-and by investing in research and development, it reduces the ruin probability.
+In Figure~\ref{Comparison}, we compare the ruin probability without any investment, the minimized ruin probability with investment in research and development, and the minimized ruin probability when investment in both research and development and a market index are allowed.
+For simplicity, we assume that $\gamma=\frac{1}{2}$ so that as in Example \ref{ExpExample}, the minimized ruin probability is $V(x)=e^{-\beta x}$, where $\beta=\frac{\lambda+\sqrt{\lambda^{2}+\rho\delta^{2}}}{2\rho}-\nu$, and by investing in research and development, it reduces the ruin probability.
 Now, if additional investment in a risky asset, e.g. a market index is allowed, then the ruin probability can be further reduced and the minimized ruin probability becomes $V(x)=e^{-\beta x}$, where by letting $p(y)=\nu e^{-\nu y}$ and $\gamma=\frac{1}{2}$ in \eqref{betaEquation}, we deduce that $\beta>0$ is the unique solution to the equation:

-In Figure \ref{GammaDelta}, we investigate the dependence of the optimal $C^{\ast}$ on the parameters $\gamma$ and $\delta$ given $\rho=2$, $\nu=2$, and $\lambda=0.1$.
+In Figure~\ref{GammaDelta}, we investigate the dependence of the optimal $C^{\ast}$ on the parameters $\gamma$ and $\delta$ given $\rho=2$, $\nu=2$, and $\lambda=0.1$.
 Let us recall that when investment in research and development is allowed, the optimal investment rate $C^{\ast}$ is the unique positive solution to the following equation:

 When additional investment in a market index is allowed, the optimal investment rate $C^{\ast}$ for the investment in research and development remains the same.
 Notice that from \eqref{CstarEqn}, the optimal $C^{\ast}$ is independent of the distribution of $Y_{i}$.
 And therefore the definition of $C^{\ast}$ is independent of the condition \eqref{ConditionOne} under which the minimized ruin probability is less than $1$.
 Intuitively, that is because, $C^{\ast}$ optimizes over the drift term by the random time change technique, but when the condition \eqref{ConditionOne} is violated, even the optimal $C^{\ast}$ still gives the ruin probability equal to $1$.
-In Figure \ref{GammaDelta}, we give the heat map plot of the optimal $C^{\ast}$ as function of $\gamma$ and $\delta$.
-Note that the condition \eqref{ConditionOne} is equivalent to
+In Figure~\ref{GammaDelta}, we give the heat map plot of the optimal $C^{\ast}$ as function of $\gamma$ and $\delta$.
+Note that for $p(y)=\nu e^{-\nu y}$ the condition \eqref{ConditionOne} is equivalent to